premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-20. What is the use of EntityManagerFactory interface?
+20. What is the use of EntityManagerFactory interface?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)